lee2sman/nosebook/log.md

 Here's a screenshot of what the website currently looks like.
 I need to add more art made in L5 so the site looks less framework-y.

 ![first version of the L5 documentation website with logo and yellow background and intro text]({{"/images/log/L5-website1.webp" | absolute_url}} "First version of the L5 documentation website with logo and yellow background and intro text")
+*Prototype pre-v1 version of the L5 documentation site*

 In the process of getting this up I figured out some new problems but mostly have been fixing old bugs that cropped up, like arc, rect and ellipse modes, and much more.
 But as I cross things off the TODO checklist, new ones seem to get added!